-Partnerships: Goal 2 – Build better, stronger partnerships.
+Partnerships: Goal 1 – Build better, stronger Partnerships.

 Of course, we could not do what we do if we did not have supportive parents and families.
 Our parents and families have long-standing histories in our community and schools.
 They want their children to experience the same powerful learning opportunities they too once had.
 To that end, parents participate and support our efforts.
 Here is where it all comes together – great instruction, engaged students, and supportive, involved parents and community.
 If you are interested in partnering with our schools, please call 228-255-6200 to inquire.
 We welcome new relationships that align with our values.

 I will be visible in our schools and our community to give me the best view of our progress.
 It is important to maintain open lines of communication within the district and with our community at large.
-As a point of entry into the district, “listen and learn” meetings provided important feedback on the expectations and support for learning in our area.
 If you see me, please take time to share what you feel makes us great and ideas for partnerships.

-Facilities: Goal 3 – Provide safe, orderly learning environments.Under the leadership of Dr. Philip Terrell, former Superintendent, our community supported a ten-million-dollar bond issue, which allowed us to build a beautiful high school in which to educate our learners.
+Facilities: Goal 3 – Provide Safe, orderly learning environments.Under the leadership of Dr. Philip Terrell, former Superintendent, our community supported a ten-million-dollar bond issue, which allowed us to build a beautiful high school in which to educate our learners.
 In 2005, Hurricane Katrina destroyed over 80% of the property in our fair city; our school district was not spared.
 Out of unparalleled ruin, this community has continued its recovery with the school district at its side.
 As a result of the leadership of Dr. Sue Matheson, former Superintendent, we now have some of the newest and best learning facilities in the country.
+In 2016, with 80% of the vote, a bond initiative allow us to expand and improve our learning, arts, and athletic facilities.
 Our buildings have earned national notoriety due to their design and detail to the learning environment; however, I declare that it is not the buildings that make the system highly effective; it is the people: our students, parents, faculty, and community.

-In October 2016, the Board established an additional goal to ensure that, as stewards of our taxpayers’ dollars, the district remains fiscally responsible by meeting and exceeding the state’s recommended 7% fund balance.
+In October 2019, the Board recommitted to our fourth goal to ensure that, as stewards of our taxpayers’ dollars, the district remains fiscally responsible by meeting and exceeding the state’s recommended 7% fund balance.
 Funds in the fund balance are not to inherently become part of the operating budget.
 However, these funds may be used in the event of an emergency to meet payroll or pay for unforeseen physical plant needs.
 Within reason, funds may be used to support the operating budget in funding downfall years, if cuts would be detrimental to the operation of the district at a level that impacts students.
 Currently, the district has met its fiscal goal.

 We invite you to explore our webpage to get to know us better.
 If you are a prospective parent, please do not hesitate to contact a principal regarding a school visit and tour.
 Returning parents and students, we are excited about what this school year will bring.
 It is exciting to work in a place where everyone agrees that education is our number one commitment to our youth.
 I assure you, there is no better place to educate your child(ren); I look forward to meeting you and working with you and your child(ren).
 Remember – Once a Pirate, Always a Pirate!